BECOMING A FLORIDA FIREFIGHTER

 - Copy of Form 1990 or 1995

-* Individuals who have been arrested or convicted for any crime are strongly urged to inquire directly of the licensing board in the jurisdiction in which they intend to practice.
+Background Check – Upon being accepted into the program you will receive detailed information on how to complete this step. * Entrance PAT Certificate of Completion from CSRIPS.
+Please see above for specific details in regards to the Entrance PAT. * Individuals who have been arrested or convicted for any crime are strongly urged to inquire directly of the licensing board in the jurisdiction in which they intend to practice.

-To help you succeed we offer 3 different class schedules that can hopefully work with your personal life.
+CLASS SCHEDULES: To help you succeed we offer 3 different class schedules that can hopefully work with your personal life.

 Full Time Day Class